SQL to group by year

 How do I group records by year in SQL?

-Grouping by year pulls the year out of each timestamp and aggregates on it.
-Every dialect has a direct way to extract the year.
+To group by year in SQL, extract the year from your date column and GROUP BY it.
+Copy-paste examples below for PostgreSQL (EXTRACT), MySQL and SQL Server (YEAR()), and SQLite (strftime) — each ready to run.
 Extracting only the year collapses every row from the same calendar year into one bucket.
 GROUP BY the same expression you SELECT — most engines reject grouping by the column alias.
 To break a year down further, group by the year expression and the month expression together (year, then month).

 Does this work in PostgreSQL, MySQL, SQL Server, and SQLite?